(or overcommitment) is a

 Still, some VMs may need all (or even more) of the memory that they have been allocated, while some VMs may need considerably less.
 Hypervisors such as ESX can identify idle memory and dynamically reallocate unused memory from some VMs to others that need more memory.
 If none of the current guest machines need additional memory, any idle physical memory can be used to host additional guest machines if necessary.

 Note that the concept of memory overcommit is not new.
 For example, operating systems like Windows have been able to operate and execute applications within the confines of limited computer memory for many years by swapping portions of data and program code content between memory and disk as needed.
-The technology is called virtual memory
+The technology is called

 or memory paging.